JonasTrepel/WoodyCoverSouthAfrica/data/spatial/readme.md

 # Protected Areas Shapefiles #

 This repository contains shapefiles representing protected areas (PAs) in Sub-Saharan Africa, including a specific subset for South Africa.
 Some files also contain additional covariates.
+Shapefiles have been downloaded from the World Database on Protected Areas (WDPA; https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA)

 ## Folder Contents ##